 Beyond power and a license for your directory service, you will also need to license other services required by your users to do their jobs.
 This is often a mail account, possibly cloud storage, access to a chat service, expense system, collaboration tools and more.
 The majority of these services have moved to the cloud and simply require modern web browser access.
 Since they are cloud-based, they work the same way for Mac as they do for PC, and vendors charge the same price regardless of platform.

 Next, users need access to software.
 Mac comes with most applications a user needs right out of the box: Safari web browser, Mail, Calendar, Contacts with Exchange support, and productivity apps like Keynote, Pages and Numbers.
 However, not everyone is comfortable with Apple’s built-in apps so most organizations choose to deploy Microsoft Office, which runs natively for macOS.
-At this point, the Apple cost stack grows a bit higher than the PC cost stack.
 Since introducing Office 365 a few years back, Microsoft has standardized the cost of Office on all platforms.

 Finally, in addition to the software required for all users, organizations need to consider distribution points for deploying software to their users.
 Distribution points can be in the form of cloud storage or local servers running a standard file share.
 Regardless, this is the same cost for Macs and PCs, it is important to note that your MDM solution may (or may not) offer support for hosting and deploying packages hosted from a cloud-based distribution point.
 For services like Jamf Pro, this is included at no additional cost beyond the licensing cost per device.

 Macs typically cost more than PCs.
 MacBook laptops from Apple start at $999 and go up from there depending on needs.
 Apple’s strategy for Mac has always been to build computers with high-end specs that are designed to last a long time.
 PCs, on the other hand, can range wildly in price because vendors will offer lower-end specs for price-conscious buyers.
 Because of this, some PCs come in at half the cost of Mac.